 Army, Navy, Air Force, Marines

-If Dad is in the service, you might let your boy feel patriotic with a room painted in camouflage and outfitted with tanks and desert colors.
+If Dad (or Mom) is in the service, you might let your boy feel patriotic with a room painted in camouflage and outfitted with tanks and desert colors.
 But leave the guns out!

-From soccer to baseball to football, sports is a theme that spans the generations.
-To use a baseball theme for example, use a headboard made from bats, hang curtains from bats used as curtain rods, make a baseball lamp, or hang shelving to display gloves, pennants, and trophies.
+From soccer to baseball to football, sports are a theme that spans the generations.
+To use a baseball theme, for example, use a headboard made from bats, hang curtains from bats used as curtain rods, make a baseball lamp, or hang shelving to display gloves, pennants, and trophies.
 Paint the room in the colors of your son's favorite team.
-Sports themed rugs, furniture, and beds are another possibility.
+Sports-themed rugs, furniture, and beds are another possibility.
 Create similar looks for other sports, and you'll have a room that is a big "hit" with sports fans.
 Play ball!

 Movie or Cartoon Characters